Lowest Mortgage Rate in Canada. Starting from 2.99%

 Trump's trade bluster likely contributed to a second BoC policy rate double-cut in December 2024 — a pre-emptive kickstart ahead of potential economic turmoil coming in the New Year.

-At its January 2025 rate decision, the BoC will likely maintain its previous course and bring its policy rate to 3.0% (from 3.25%).
+For its January 2025 rate decision, the BoC maintained its rate-cutting course to draw down its policy rate to 3.0% (from a mid-2024 high of 5.0%).

 How did the BoC handle rates the last time Trump introduced tariffs?